esamattis/lean-redux/README.md

 - `mapState(state: Object, ownProps: Object): Object` Just like the `mapStateToProps` in React Redux, but the state is scoped according to the `scope` option.
 If not defined the default implementation is to return the props matching `defaultProps`.
-- `handlers: Object|Function` Object of event handler to be passed to the component as props.
+- `handlers: Object|createHandlers(): Object` Object of event handler to be passed to the component as props.
 Each handler can return a `LeanUpdate` which transforms the part of the state scoped to the component.
 See below for details.
 Can be also a function which is executed when the component is mounted.
 See examples